Ways your school can use ESOL funding

 - translate for English language learners in class

 - regularly meet with students from a particular language or cultural group to offer support

 - translate materials for class use or sending information to families

 - be a general support person and communication channel for English language learners and their families.

 You can use ESOL funding to purchase resources specifically designed for English language learners.
 You and your teacher aide can also adapt existing resources, perhaps breaking tasks into smaller steps and adding new activities.

-ESOL Online (external link) has an extensive range of material to support teachers with programme planning, including resources and units of work for primary, intermediate and secondary school.
+The ESOL Online site on the TKI website has an extensive range of material to support teachers with programme planning, including resources and units of work for primary, intermediate and secondary school.

 Last reviewed: Has this been useful?
 Give us your feedback